Don't forget about the floors when designing a room. Experts share different flooring trends that bring style and function to any space.

 Price and stock could change after publish date, and we may make money off these affiliate links.
 Learn more.

-Photo By: US Floors
+Photo: US Floors

 "Bamboo has been around for a long time, but what we are seeing lately is an explosion of colors and styles," says Dean Howell, president of Atlanta-based MODA Floors & Interiors.
 While technically a fast-growing grass, bamboo is as hard or harder than most hardwoods when dried.
 Newer products called strand-woven bamboo, a highly engineered product using the inner fibers, are twice as hard as traditional bamboo flooring.
 Dean says that in addition to the common thin-banded styles shoppers have become accustomed to, bamboo is offered in wide-plank styles that mimic the look of classic hardwoods.
 As with all wood flooring, it's best to keep bamboo out of moisture-prone rooms like kitchens and baths.